High Point Office

 3. Education (25%)

 Employee plans and implements workshops and media presentations to educate the lay community.
-Acquires and demonstrates considerable knowledge of sickle cell disease.
-Including origin, hereditary pattern, gene persistence, symptoms, clinical manifestations, treatment, similarity to related genetic disorders.
-Demonstrate the ability to develop educational formats or curricula regarding sickle cell disease and make presentations to audiences including schools, service providers, health professionals, community organizations, churches, etc. Identify various educational aid tools to make quality educational presentations.
+Acquires and demonstrates considerable knowledge of sickle cell disease including origin, hereditary pattern, gene persistence, symptoms, clinical manifestations, treatment, similarity to related genetic disorders.
+Demonstrate the ability to develop educational formats regarding sickle cell disease and make presentations to audiences including schools, service providers, health professionals, community organizations, churches, etc. Identify various educational aid tools to make quality educational presentations.
 Conduct genetic counseling sessions for disease clients and trait clients.

 4. Training (5%)